jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 ---
-title: Persisting files in Azure Cloud Console | Microsoft Docs
+title: Persisting files in Azure Cloud Console (Preview) | Microsoft Docs
 description: Walkthrough of how to mount Azure file shares to the Azure Cloud Console.
 services:
 documentationcenter: ''